A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Anthropic Leaked Code.
 The Internet Leaked Reverence.

 The Claude leak exposed more than source code.
-It exposed how quickly smart people turn technical scraps into prestige theater, free distribution, and accidental product marketing.
+It exposed how fast smart people turn technical scraps into prestige theater, free distribution, and accidental product marketing.
 The code slipped.
 The priesthood arrived right on schedule.

 Read Article →How Silicon Valley Sold Bias as Objectivity